autocoolparts/autocoolparts/README_TESTIMONIALS.md

 ### 🎯 **Floating Comment Bubbles**
 - Comments appear as floating bubbles with different animation directions
 - Each comment shows for 6 seconds before fading out
-- Comments are positioned randomly across the screen
+- Comments are positioned only over content areas (right side), not blocking videos
+- Smaller, less intrusive design for better user experience
 - Smooth animations with hover effects

 ### 🔄 **Continuous Stream**
+- Only 4 comments shown per cycle (instead of all 10)
-- Comments appear every 2 seconds
+- Comments appear every 6 seconds (instead of 2 seconds)
 - Stream automatically restarts after all comments are shown
-- 5-second pause between cycles for better user experience
+- 10-second pause between cycles for better user experience

 ### 🎨 **Visual Design**
 - Dark theme with neon blue accents matching your brand